jakekara/jakekara/README.md

 # Hi!

 👋 I'm Jake.
-I'm a senior software engineer at The Washington Post in Newsroom Engineering.
-I've worked in data journalism, with a dash of digital humanities for the past decade.
+I'm a software engineer working in journalism and digital humanities.

-👨‍🎓 I finished my master's degree in software engineering in May 2021 🎉!
-For my thesis research, I worked on a system to enhance Jupyter Notebooks with annotations called "margin notes."
-My implementation of margin notes is called Margo, and it's maintained here: [https://github.com/margo-notebooks/](https://github.com/margo-notebooks/)

 <!--
 **jakekara/jakekara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.